carbon-language/carbon-lang/llvm/docs/LangRef.rst

 The '``alloca``' instruction allocates memory on the stack frame of the currently executing function, to be automatically released when this function returns to its caller.
-The object is always allocated in the generic address space (address space zero).
+The object is always allocated in the default address space (address space zero).

 Arguments:
 """"""""""